WomenPlusPlus/deploy-impact-21-kona-b/README.md

 The urge to solve this problem is reflected by the increase of people living in precarious situations.
 A main factor of the increase is statelessnes.
 A stateless person is someone who is "not considered as a national by any state under the operation of its law" [1](https://en.wikipedia.org/wiki/Statelessness).
 UNHCR estimates that statelesness affects millions of people worldwide, and at least 700.000 are in West and Central Affrica [2](https://data2.unhcr.org/en/situations/statelesswa).
 Being statelessnes is just one of the many reasons that causes people to be in vulnerable situations, being of high importance to provide a tool that eases the search for help.

-Easing the search for help can be done by empowering people to know what are their human rights, where to look for reliable help, what to expect from the aid service, and how to contact the organisation.

 ## :boom: Mission <a name = "mission"></a>
 Our mission is to: